Toyota wants N.America to become big export base

 After a brutal year of supply chain disruptions, Toyota is expecting double-digit sales growth in the United States in 2012.

-Jim Lentz, president of Toyota's U.S. sales arm, said he expected to grow this year without relying on incentives as it rolls out 19 new or refreshed models across the three brands.
+Jim Lentz, president of Toyota's U.S. sales arm, said he expected to achieve the growth without relying on incentives as it rolls out 19 new or refreshed models across the three brands.

 "If you add the Camry, Camry Hybrid, Yaris and Prius v that we launched late last year (to the 19 models), 40 percent of our volume is going to come from new or refreshed models this year," Lentz told Reuters, noting that number was at 7 percent last year.